Once again the Huskers had to come from behind and then hold off a physical Miami team in winning 17-9 in front of 76,155 people.

 Nebraska drove 49 yards in five plays the first time they had the ball in the second half, capped off by a 32-yard Vince Ferragamo to Chuck Malito touchdown pass.
 Neither team threatened again until Miami kicked a 51 yard field goal less then three minutes into the final quarter.

-Nebraska mounted their best drive of the day behind the passing of Ferragamo and two 15-yard penalties against Miami, one a roughing the kicker call on fourth down, to regain the lead on a pressure packed 32-yard Al Eveland field goal.
-Nebraska finished the day's scoring three minutes later with a 23-yard Ferragamo to Dave Shamblin touchdown pass, the big play in that drive being a 31-yard Ferragamo to Shamblin pass.
+Nebraska mounted its best drive of the day behind the passing of Ferragamo and two 15-yard penalties against Miami, one a roughing the kicker call on fourth down, to regain the lead on a pressure-packed 32-yard Al Eveland field goal.
+Nebraska finished the day's scoring three minutes later with a 23-yard Ferragamo to Dave Shamblin touchdown pass, the big play in that drive being a 31-yard pass from Ferragamo to Shamblin.

 Nebraska rolled up 471 yards total offense to 168 for Miami.
 Ferragamo finished the day 17 of 22 for 264 yards passing and Monte Anthony had 109 yards on 24 carries.